Dateline: June 8th 1978 22:00. Nairobi, Kenya

 I'm still disgusted with myself even now.

-In Gabarones, between Christmas and New Year, I catch up with some Sunday Times at the embassy.
+In Gaborone, between Christmas and New Year, I catch up with some Sunday Times at the embassy.
 The ambassador signs my photograph as there's no one here to verify that its actually me.
 I catch up with all the free inoculations provided at a tiny little shack near the centre, and with a hope, a wing and a prayer, head north to Francistown, then to Kasane

 At the border.....